underwhelmingToaster/obs_cn1/OSI Model/Media Access Control (MAC).md

 ### Broadcast
 For a broadcast, the address FF:FF:FF:FF:FF:FF is used.
 Broadcasts are used by protocols such as [[DHCP]] and [[Address Resolution Protocol]].

+#### Broadcast Domain
+A broadcast domain is a logical division of a computer network where all devices can directly communicate with each other by broadcasting messages.

 ### Multicast
 MAC Addresses in the range _01-00-5E-00-00-00_ **–** _01-00-5E-7F-FF-FF_ are multicast addresses.
 These addresses allow a device to send a packet to a certain group of devices.